 - Platform specific configuration files live under scripts/spack/configs/<platform name>.
-There are two files per platform: - compilers.yaml: This file contains the compiler specs that describe the location and any other required information about that compiler.
-For example, compiler or linker flags. - packages.yaml: This file describes the system level packages.
+There is one file (spack.yaml) per platform that handles the following: - compilers: This section contains the compiler specs that describe the location and any other required information about that compiler.
+For example, compiler or linker flags. - packages: This section describes the system level packages.
 For example, where they are located and what version they are.
 This file is very imporant due to its ability to drastically reduce the amount of packages that Spack builds. - Axom specific Spack package files live under scripts/spack/packages.
 These override the package files that live in Spack's repository here var/spack/repos/builtin/packages.
 We try to minimize these but we have had to alter the existing packages to apply fixes before pushing them up to Spack proper or alterations to the recipes that are Axom specific.
 This overriding does not happen at the Spack level, but at the next level, Uberenv. - Spack's Github repo - Spack's documentation